leeza007/RebirthGuard/readme.md

 ## The Windows EXE Runtime Protection Library (x64)

-RebirthGuard is a Windows user-level protection library written on C.
+RebirthGuard is a *Windows User-level protection library* written on C.

 This library is based on *__Section remapping__* technique.